 5. Pests

-There are a few ways to avoid buying a pest-infested home, such as having a home inspector look for pests.
+There are a few ways to avoid buying a pest-infested home, including having a basic home inspection, for starters.
 If the general home inspection calls out pest issues, it is recommended to go a step further and request a pest inspection report from a licensed pest inspector.

-If the inspector finds signs of bugs, it might be possible to request that the seller fix the infestation before you close the house.
+If the inspector finds signs of bugs, it might be possible to request that the seller fix the infestation before you close on the house.
 Sometimes, pest infestation can mean a significant discount, which may be appealing to some buyers.
-But getting rid of certain kinds of bugs can be very costly, complicated, toxic, and even require you to leave your home while the fumigation takes place.
+But getting rid of certain kinds of insects (or bats) can be very costly, complicated, toxic, and even require you to leave your home while the work takes place.
 So the discount may not actually be as rosy as it seems.
-Lenders do not usually close on a traditional home loan with a serious pest issue because it may present a health and safety issue.
+Lenders do not usually close on a traditional home loan with a serious pest issue because it may present a health and safety problem.

 6. Electrical Problems